SALKANTAY TREK TO MACHU PICCHU 5-DAYS

 Pricing: $725.00/person – (25% deposit required at time of booking) –

 Travel Insurance Available through World Nomads – Cusco Hotel – Hot springs of Cocalmayu and Santa Teresa Zip-lining including return transportation ($75.00) – Solo fee – private tent and hotel room ($75.00) – Tips –

 This 5-day Salkantay Trek allows you to hike on one of the most popular alternative routes into Machu Picchu.
 Throughout the trek you will have amazing views of Apu Salkantay, Pumasillo Mountain and Humantay Mountain, three of the most stunning peaks of the Cordillera Vilcabamba Mountain range.
 Salkantay Trek was recently named by National Geographic as a top 20 Ultimate Adventure Bucket List Trek.

 On this tour you can expect challenging hiking at high altitudes.
 Training for at least 2 months before the trek is advised.
+At time of booking guests must advise of their selection of Machu Picchu Mountain or Huayna Picchu option – when not selected Guiding Peru will provide an extended tour of Machu Picchu on day 5.
 Please read our terms and conditions and follow our suggested packing guidelines.

 Tour Details for our 5-Day Salkantay Trek to Machu Picchu